-Our second chocolatey coffee, once intended as a limited edition, now a permanent offering thanks to popular demand!
+Our second chocolatey coffee blend, once intended as a limited edition, now a permanent offering thanks to popular demand!
 Fabulous hot, iced or as cold brew!

 ChocoZilla is primarily volcanic-soil grown Saint Domingos from the Poços de Caldas region of Brazil, blended with Villalobos Arabica and Vietnamese Robusta for added punch and depth.
 Whereas Mocharagua is intense dark chocolate, ChocoZilla is a sweeter milk chocolate.
 It's a bit lighter and brighter, too, quite refreshing.
 Perfect both for fans of chocolatey coffees in general, and especially for anyone looking for one with more subtlety (ideal for serving to groups).